Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Empirical Cross Gramian

 In this section the empirical cross gramian for MIMO systems is introduced.
-For general, possibly nonlinear, control systems,
+For general, possibly nonlinear, control systems of the form:

-with states $x(t) \in \R^n$, input or control $u(t) \in \R^m$, outputs $y \in \R^o$, a system function $f:\R^n \times \R^m \to \R^n$ and an output function $g:\R^n \times \R^m \to \R^o$, the procedure from Section \ref{crossgramian} is not viable.
+with states $x(t) \in \R^n$, input or control $u(t) \in \R^m$, outputs $y(t) \in \R^o$, a vector field $f:\R^n \times \R^m \to \R^n$ and an output function $g:\R^n \times \R^m \to \R^o$, the procedure from Section \ref{crossgramian} is not viable.
 In \cite{lall99}, \cite{lall02} and \cite{hahn00} the concept of empirical (controllability and observability) gramians was introduced.
-This is a POD method based solely on simulations of the system \cite{antoulas01}.
+This is a POD method based solely on state-space simulations of the system \cite{antoulas01}.
+These empirical gramians correspond to the classic gramians for linear systems as shown in \cite{lall99}.
 Subsequently this approach and its field of application was advanced by \cite{hahn02b}, \cite{hahn03}, \cite{condon04} and \cite{shaker12}.
-The empirical gramians correspond to the classic gramians for linear systems \cite{lall99}.
-Because they can be aligned to the operating region of the underlying system, in terms of initial states and input or control, the empirical gramians carry more information on the system \cite{singh05} than the gramians computed as solutions of matrix equations.
+Because the empirical gramians can be aligned to the operating region of the underlying system in terms of initial states and input or control, the empirical gramians carry more detailed information on the system \cite{singh05} than the gramians computed as solutions of matrix equations.

 Empirical gramians are based on averaging the response of a system that is perturbed in inputs and initial states.
-Initially, the perturbed input was restricted to a delta impulse $\delta(t)$, which was broadened to more general input configurations in \cite{hahn02a} under the name of empirical controllability covarinace matrix and empirical observability covariance matrix.
+Initially, the perturbed input was restricted to a delta impulse $u(t) = \delta(t)$, which was broadened to more general input configurations in \cite{hahn02a} under the name of empirical controllability covariance matrix and empirical observability covariance matrix.

 The necessary perturbation sets are systematically defined next; these should reflect the operating range of the underlying system. $E_u$ and $E_x$ are sets of standard directions for the inputs and initial states.
 Sets $R_u$ and $R_x$ are orthogonal transformations (rotations) to these standard directions of inputs and initial states respectively, while $Q_u$ and $Q_x$ hold scales to these directions: